skrey/yellow-extensions/features/edit/README.md

 `upload` = user can upload file
 `system` = user can change system settings
 `update` = user can update website
-`install` = user can add extensions, reserved for later
-`uninstall` = user can remove extensions, reserved for later

 The following user status values are supported: